quefengli/quefengli.github.io/_pages/publications.md

 copyright to access to these papers._

 # Preprints
-- Jin, W., Wu, G., and **Li, Q.** (2024+).
-Inference on the Significance of Modalities in Multimodal Generalized Linear Models.
 - Jiang, J., **Li, Q.**, Lin, J., and Lin, F. (2024+).
 Classification of Competing Risks under a Semiparametric Density Ratio Model with Transition of Markers.
 - Liu, T., **Li, Q.**, Zheng, X., and Zou, F. (2024+).
 Adaptive Regularized Tri-factor Non-negative Matrix Factorization for